Creamy, Luxurious French Buttercream: Your Complete Guide

 For larger quantities or to pair with a cake recipe, go to my Cakeculator and choose “Vanilla French Buttercream.

-Fill the pot with water so the bowl is directly above but not touching the water.
+Fill the pot with water so the bowl is directly above the water, but not touching it.
 The closer the bowl is to the surface, the better, as this is where heating will be most efficient.
 Remove the bowl for now and heat the water to a gentle simmer.

 2. Prepare, heat, and (optionally) whip the egg syrup.

-Add eggs (or yolks and water for the yolk-only substitution) to a large heat-proof mixing bowl.
+Add the eggs (or the yolks and water for the yolk-only substitution) to a large heatproof mixing bowl.
 (If you plan on whipping your egg syrup, use the bowl of your stand mixer.)
-Add the sugar and immediately start mixing with a spatula until the sugar is evenly distributed.
+Add the white granulated sugar, then immediately mix with a spatula until it is evenly distributed.

-Add the powdered sugar, vanilla extract, and a small pinch of salt to the butter and whisk again at medium-high speed for another 1-2 minutes.
+Add the powdered sugar, vanilla extract, and a small pinch of salt to the butter, then whisk again at medium-high speed for 1-2 more minutes.

-2. Combine the cooled meringue syrup with the butter.
+2. Combine the cooled egg syrup (or foam) with the butter.

-Ensure that your egg syrup (or foam) is at room temperature and add in 2 to 3 additions, whipping for about 1 minute after every addition.
+Ensure your egg syrup (or foam) is at room temperature, then add 4 to 5 additions, whipping for about 30 seconds after each.
 Once all the egg syrup has been added, mix for an additional minute on high speed.

 3. Flavor and smooth the frosting.